 Asian & Island

-For instance, there are a myriad of soy sauces, but we think if you taste tested them you will agree that Yamaki Jozo, packaged in the U.S. under the Ohsawa brand is good, but Kikkoman organic is not bad if that is what you can find.
+For Asian groceries here in Denver, we like to frequent a Japanese market (Pacific Mercantile at Sakura Square), a Chinese Market (Great Wall) or the largest of the three, a Korean market (H-Mart), to secure the best ingredients.
+Each store has different strengths.
+For instance, there are a myriad of soy sauces, but we think if you taste tested them you will agree that Yamaki Jozo, packaged in the U.S. under the Ohsawa brand is one of the best (besides aged soy sauces), but Kikkoman organic is not bad if that is what you can find.
 Miso mad by Yamaki under the Ohsawa label in the US is the best.
-And, The Japanese fluer de sel produced by a fisherman in Wajima is excellent, and is available through Good food Japan.
+And, The Japanese fleur de sel produced by a fisherman in Wajima is excellent, and is available through Good food Japan.
 Hon mirin (true mirin) is the best mirin and Massa Organics in California sells the top-quality brown rice.
 Most Japanese dishes are suitable for “tsumami”, small bites before dinner.
 Umeshu, is the traditional cordial, inappropriately dubbed, “plum wine” but it actually comes from native sour plums which are a member of the apricot family.
+The best rice is from Koda Farms, and the debates go on and on.

 Leave A Comment